Selina Meyer: Fictional biography

 Meyer was born Selina Catherine Eaton to mother Catherine Calvert Eaton and Gordon Dunn Eaton in Palm Springs, Florida.
 In her childhood, she loved her father (whom she affectionately called Daddy), but resented her narcissistic mother.
 It is later revealed that Selina's father was an adulterer (who died from a heart attack while having sex with his secretary) and an unsuccessful businessman (who sold off Selina's beloved childhood horse Chicklet and had to be bailed out by his wife).
-Her father's secretary (childless due to their affairs and a series of pressured abortions) acted most like a parent towards Selina, giving her a childhood snow-globe collection as a surrogate child.
-Her 'Uncle' George, one of her father's business associates and a close friend of the Eaton family, may be Selina's biological father.
+Her father's secretary (childless due to their affairs and a series of coerced abortions) acted most like a parent towards Selina, giving her a childhood snow-globe collection as a surrogate child.
+Her 'Uncle' George, one of her father's business associates and a close friend of the Eaton family, may be Selina's biological father although it is implied that her mother had multiple affairs.
 Selina attended Smith College and Yale Law School.
 As a young woman, she married Andrew Meyer, a shady real estate developer, with whom she has a daughter, Catherine.
 She eventually divorces Andrew for repeatedly cheating on her and shows little (if any) maternal instinct towards her daughter.

 The show's original opening sequence details some of her career.
 She was a United States senator from Maryland (where she was raised).
 Furthering her connection to the state of Maryland, the first season established Meyer as being a fan of the NFL's Baltimore Ravens; Meyer also hosted an event at Oriole Park at Camden Yards, the home field of MLB's Baltimore Orioles.
 She announced her candidacy for the 2012 presidential election.
 Media outlets initially praised her and had high hopes for her becoming the president, with headlines such as "Magic Meyer" and "Is this Meyer's Moment?".
 Despite strong initial victories, she ultimately is defeated by primary challenger Stuart Hughes on Super Tuesday, and suspends her campaign.
 He then selects her as his running mate and is elected to the presidency.